sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ![png](/images/boxoffice_varimp.png)

-To compare the champion random forest model with other models we deploy manual K-Fold Cross Validation.
-We have already made 10 folds on our dataset and we will use them for getting our Confusion Matrix, Bingo Classification Accuracy and 1-Away Classification Accuracy of the Elastic Net Model.
-The K-Folds used for Cross validation are consistent with the ones used in the prior elastic net model.
+To compare the champion random forest model with other models we deploy manual K-Fold cross validation.
+We have already made 10 folds on our dataset and we will use them for getting our evaluation metrics.
+The K-Folds used for cross validation are consistent with the ones used in the prior elastic net model.

 ```r
 data_movies$rf.predict<- NA